Vietnam.vn - Nền tảng quảng bá Việt Nam

 Stanley Park is like a sparkling green gem in the heart of a bustling city (Photo source: Collected)

 When talking about Vancouver summer tourist destinations, it is impossible not to mention Stanley Park as a sparkling green gem in the heart of the bustling city.
-With an area of over 400 hectares, the park is like a primeval forest floating in the breath of the city, where ancient trees stretch to the wind and the promenade along the coast stretches like smooth silk.
+With an area of over 400 hectares, the park is like a primeval forest floating in the breath of the city, where ancient trees stretch to the wind and the coastal promenade stretches like a smooth silk.

 2. Capilano Suspension Bridge